hide-kawabata/traf/README.md

 - macOS Sierra 10.12.6
 - ubuntu 16.04 LTS

-### Note for Mac (?)
+### FYI: Note for Mac users

-Lablgtk2 2.18.5 seems to require fixes.
+On Mac (macOS), the function `Gdk.GC.get_values` of Lablgtk 2.18.5 or `gdk_gc_get_values()` of GTK+ 2.24.32 does not seem to work correctly.
-It seems that `ml_gdk_gc_get_values()` in `ml_gdk.c` sometimes return an unacceptable (maybe uninitialized) set of values which causes exceptions.
+It seems that `ml_gdk_gc_get_values()` in `ml_gdk.c` of Lablgtk 2.18.5 returns an unacceptable (maybe uninitialized) set of values which causes exceptions.
-Although this phenomenon has not happened on my ubuntu machine, My Mac always suffered from it.

-A quick workaround is to rewrite `src/ml_gdk.c` of lablgtk2 by applying the supplemental patch in `misc`, and recompile the library.

-    $ cd /shomewhere/lablgtk-2.18.5/src
-    $ patch -p1 < traf_top_dir/misc/lablgtk2.patch
+Although I have not seen any trouble of this kind on ubuntu machines,
+Traf version 0.1.0 on Mac did not work without applying some modification to `ml_gdk.c` of Lablgtk2.

+Traf version 0.1.1 has been built such that functions `Gdk.GC.get_values` and `GDraw.drawable.set_line_attributes` of Lablgtk2 are not used so that no modification to Lablgtk2 is required.